Awareness Raising in Action at the Health and Wellbeing Festival

 One answer is community festivals, which put health and wellbeing at the heart.
 Creating a positive visual presence of what local mental health support looks like is a great way to break down stigma and barriers to accessing support.
 For people to be able to make initial contact with support services in a relaxed setting and have workers available to answer questions can make a big difference.

-Our team hosted a ‘Wellbeing Corner’ where we got to chat to people about our services in Tayside and different ways people can look after their mental health.
+Our team hosted a ‘Wellbeing Corner’ where we chatted about our services in Tayside and different ways people can look after their mental health.
 There was great networking among the services which created stronger links and future partnerships.
 One person who stopped by the Wellbeing Corner said:

 We had a special visit from the Minister for Mental Wellbeing and Social Care, Kevin Stewart, who spoke to us about our various projects and the importance of providing this kind of mental health support in communities.
 The minister praised the role of the third sector in informing, advising, and supporting people facing challenges with their mental health.

 “Our team felt it was a great event with a positive atmosphere.
-We had many conversations on topics like stigma, improving mental health awareness in the community, coping with anxieties, managing conditions, carers issues and barriers to support – just to name a few!
-We are expecting lots of people to start accessing our support services as a result of the festival.”
+We had many conversations on topics like stigma, improving mental health awareness in the community, coping with anxieties, managing conditions, carers’ issues and barriers to support – just to name a few!
+We expect lots of people to start accessing our support services due to the festival.” – said Janice, Carers Support Workers in Change Mental Health Tayside, who attended the festival.